Fukushima Daiichi Nuclear Power: Nuclear Accident and Radiation Exposure

 Chronicle 1

 Hence, on March 12, at 15h25 neighborhood time, a hydrogen explosion destroyed the building.
-While trying to tackle the issue, eight thousand (8000) liters of water are siphoned into the reactor each hour, yet it totally dissipates or takes off through the destroyed vessel into the storm cellar.
+To address the issue, eight thousand (8000) liters of water were siphoned into the reactor each hour, yet the water dissipated or escaped through the destroyed vessel into the storm cellar.

 Chronicle 2

 Everything else resulted in a complete meltdown.
-At 06h10 neighborhood time on March fourteenth, a blast and a leak happened in the containment building.
-A plume of radioactive white steam is seen externally in the structures.
-More than 10.000 liters of water each hour are siphoned into the reactor.
+At 06h10 neighborhood time on March 16, the containment building experienced a blast and a leak.
+A plume of radioactive white steam was visible outside the structures.
+More than 10,000 liters of water were siphoned into the reactor each hour.

-A few months later, the aftermath of the disaster became completely clear that the molten cores in reactors 1, 2, and 3 lies as lava on the floors of the reactor structures and that further implosions must be disallowed by continually, day in and day out, siphoning a lot of water into the structures.
+A few months later, the aftermath of the disaster became clear: The molten cores in reactors 1, 2, and 3 lie as lava on the floors of the reactor structures, and further implosions must be disallowed by continually siphoning water into the structures day in and day out.

 Chronicle 3

 This reactor likewise faces a full meltdown because of the loss of coolant.
-On March 14, at 11h01 neighborhood time, a huge explosion scatters a lot of radioactive fission products.
-The breeze disperses them for the most part in a northwest direction.
+On March 14, at 11h01 local time, a huge explosion scattered many radioactive fission products.
+The breeze dispersed them mostly in the northwest direction.

 Chronicle 4

-Up to 210.000 liters of water must be infused consistently to cool the lake, which is an outdoor bowl with next to no assurance.
+Up to 210.000 liters of water must be infused consistently to cool the lake, an outdoor bowl with no assurance.
 Almost immediately, the water dissipated and leaked away.
-In the years after, the reactor building was pretty much settled by general construction, and in December 2014, all fuel bars were recuperated and moved to a focal break storeroom.
+In the years after, the reactor building was settled by general construction, and in December 2014, all fuel bars were recuperated and moved to a focal break storeroom.

 Chronicle 5